Homophone for a Winter Vegetable: Leek vs. Leak Explained

 Bare Bear Naked Furry animal

-Being a vegetable with the strange passion of linguistics, I must establish the setting:
+Being a Homophone for a Winter Vegetable with the strange passion of linguistics, I must establish the setting:

 A word that is similar to another word that is spelled the same but does not mean the same is referred to as a homophone.